Silvia Baba Neal, CTA (P), MSc. TA Psychotherapy, UKCP reg

 Fred Bulmer Centre

-Over the years I have worked with people of all ages and from all walks of life and backgrounds: students, journalists, designers, entrepreneurs, musicians, builders, pensioners.
+Over the years I have worked with people from all walks of life and backgrounds: students, journalists, designers, entrepreneurs, musicians, artists, builders, pensioners.

 - racing pulse, sweatiness, dizziness, nausea, restlessness, tension, headaches, indigestion, muscular pain, irritable bowel